zkzoomer/bq2/docs/technical-reference/circuits.md

 - [Grade tree inclusion](#grade-tree-inclusion)

 ### Proof of Knowledge
 To solve a test, users provide as private inputs to the proof their `multipleChoiceAnswers` and `openAnswers`.
-The circuit then computes the resulting
-$
-    \textrm{grade} \cdot \textrm{nQuestions}
-$
-as specified by the [Block Qualified Test](block-qualified-tests.md).
+The circuit then computes the resulting `grade ⋅ nQuestions` as specified by the [Block Qualified Test](block-qualified-tests.md).
 This is the value that is later commited to the grade tree, alongside the user's identity secret.
 The circuit outputs the value for the `testRoot` and the `testParameters` as specified for the Block Qualified Test.

 ### Identity Tree Inclusion
 As part of the proof, the user updates an empty leaf (`identityTreeEmptyLeaf`) inside a [Semaphore Group](http://semaphore.appliedzkp.org/docs/guides/groups) by including their [identity commitment](http://semaphore.appliedzkp.org/docs/glossary#semaphore-identity).
 Depending on whether the user passed the test or not, their identity commitment will be included in the credentials group or in the no-credentials group, respectively.
 The circuit outputs the old Merkle root of the Group (`oldIdentityTreeRoot`), the new Merkle root of the group (`newIdentityTreeRoot`), the user's identity commitment (`identityCommitment`), and its index within the tree (`identityCommitmentIndex`).